 Knowledge Hub Working Papers

 Knowledge Hub Resources

-The core activity of Phase 1 consists of a Call for Papers
+The core activity of Phase 1, which is supported by seed funding from the Ministry of Labour, Employment, Social Economy and Economic Solidarity of Luxembourg, consists of a Call for Papers

 that will mobilize insightful and innovative research on the role of SSE as a means of implementation for the SDGs in two main issue areas: